-Found poetry is the literary equivalent version of collage.
-Much like the visual artist who combines multiple media (newspaper, feathers, coins, sheet music) into collage art, you can do the same with words, pulling concepts and phrasings from various sources to create “found” poems.
+Found poetry is the literary equivalent of an art collage.
+Much like the visual artist who combines multiple media (newspaper articles, feathers, coins, sheet music) into collage art, you can do the same with words, pulling concepts and phrasings from various sources to create “found” poems.

 What can you use for source texts?

-Anything goes here, from the obvious newspapers and magazines to the more obscure product packaging, menus, obituaries, junk mail, recipe cards, graffiti, sheet music, diary entries, cook books, appliance instructions, to-do lists and court transcripts.
-Just be certain you give copyright where copyright is due.
+Anything goes here, from the obvious newspapers and magazine articles to the more obscure product packaging, menus, obituaries, junk mail, recipe cards, graffiti, sheet music, diary entries, cook books, appliance instructions, to-do lists and court transcripts.
+Whatever raw material you use, just be certain you give credit where it is due if using copyrighted work.

-Okay, I have some random writings.
+Okay, I have some source material.
 Now what?

 A sample poem